And The Best RV For Full-Time Living IS…

 What??
 No Unicorn Rig?

 Nope, sorry.
 There isn't one.

 That's not to say the almost perfect recreational vehicle doesn't exist for you.
 It does, but with some compromise.

-So it's time to change how you're thinking about finding the 'best' RV for full time living so that you can find the right one for YOU.
+So it's time to change how you think about finding the 'best' RV for full time living to find the right one for YOU.

-This will be based on what I (after 5 years of full-time experience on the road) believe to be the most important full-time factors (Including input from Marshall and full-time friends, too).
-No matter what your final decision is, it will be made with compromises.
+This will be based on what I (after almost six years of full-time experience on the road) believe to be the most important full-time factors (including input from Marshall and full-time friends).
+No matter what you decide on, plenty of compromises will be made with whatever you get.

-You have to figure out what's best for YOU.
-Here you will learn to understand which aspects of your RV lifestyle are the most important features to consider.
+You must figure out what's best for your personal needs and camping style.
+Here you will learn which aspects of your RV lifestyle are the essential features and which amenities to consider.

 Factors To Consider For Full-Time RV Living

 Here are some of the many things you must consider before even thinking about what kind of RV might suit you for full-time RV living.